tilowerdin/intpl/README.md

 After creating a new module `Strategy.hs` we define the following functions:
 * `dfs :: Strategy` which searches for solutions using the depth first strategy.
 * `bfs :: Strategy` which searches in the SLD Tree using the breadth first strategy
+* `solve :: Strategy -> Prog -> Goal -> [Subst]` which takes one of the Strategies `dfs` or `bfs`, rules encoded in a program, and the goal to proof.
+Returns substitutions that solve the goal ordered with respect to the given search strategy found in the SLD Tree.